Bisecting masses with families of parallel hyperplanes: Proof

 \subsection{Parity under deformation}

 This section contains the key step in the proof of \cref{thm:main}.
 We refer to a smooth family of colored point sets parameterized by $[0,1]$ as a {\bf path of point sets}, which we denote by $U(t):=\{ U_i(t)\}_{i=1}^M$.
 As before, we assume that each color class has an odd number of (paths of) points.
 We say that a path of point sets is {\bf generic} with respect to an $n$-tuple of sets of vectors $\{B_{L_i}\}_{i \in [n]}$ if for at most a finite set of times $t$, which we call {\bf exceptional times} there is a unique $i$, such that $U(t) \cup B_{L_i}$ is not generic.
-Moreover we assume that at an exceptional time $t_j$, the pointset $U(t_j)$ is {\bf almost generic}, in the following sense.
-There exists a colorful set $S$ of $M$ points and a valid partition $P$ of $S$ such that the hyperplane arragement they induce contains exactly $M+1$ points.
-Moreover, this set of $M+1$ points and the partition generated is uniquely determined in the sense that there exist a unique index $i\leq M$, and a set of vectors $V(t_j) \subset U(t_j)$ such that for every subset $U'(t_j)\subset U(t_j)$, such that $U(t_j)' \cup B_{L_i}$ is not generic, then $V(t_j)\subset U'(t_j)$, and $V(t_j) \cup B_{L_i}$ is non generic and $|V(t_j)|=l_i+k_i$.
-We say that $H_i$ is the \textbf{oversaturated} family of $\mathcal{H}$.
+Moreover we assume that at an exceptional time $t_j$, the point set $U(t_j)$ is {\bf almost generic}, in the following sense.
+There exists a colorful set $S$ of $M$ points and a valid partition $P$ of $S$ such that the hyperplane arrangement they induce contains exactly $M+1$ points.
+Moreover, this set of $M+1$ points and the induced partition are uniquely determined, in the sense that there exist a unique index $i\leq n$, and a set of vectors $V(t_j) \subset U(t_j)$, with $|V(t_j)|=l_i+k_i$, such that any subset $U'(t_j)\subset U(t_j)$, for which $U(t_j)' \cup B_{L_i}$ is non-generic must contain $V(t_j)$, and $V(t_j) \cup B_{L_i}$ which is itself non-generic.
+We say that $\mathcal H_i$ is the \textbf{oversaturated} family of $\mathcal{H}$.

 \begin{lemma} Let $\mathcal L$ be a family of $n$ subspaces, and $\mathcal U(t)$ a generic path of odd point sets of $\rr^d$.
 The parity of the number of valid bisecting arrangements does not depend on $t$. \end{lemma}